ulade/accessibility/README.md

 YOUR BUS is an application to provide the next immediate bus arrival time given the bus no and name of the bus stop.

-It is developed using WAMPServer framework and is deployed on to an AWS EC2 instance and can be accessed using
+It is developed using PHP and deployed to Apache server locally.

+For the demo purpose, it is deployed on to an AWS EC2 instance and can be accessed using

 http://35.178.92.127/accessibility/searchbus